 An iced chai is the perfect drink for the warmer months, it's cool and refreshing but still has that spicy flavor you love.
 This recipe allows you to customize to your preferred sweetness, with your preferred milk choice, and you can even add a shot of espresso to make it dirty!

 If you're enjoying this recipe, be sure to check out my other Starbucks copycat recipes like a basic shaken espresso, a shaken espresso with a chocolate twist, or this nutty brown sugar version.
-You can make your own syrups too; classic, brown sugar, or vanilla syrup.
+You can make your own Starbucks syrups too; classic syrup, brown sugar syrup, or vanilla syrup.
 How about a pink drink that kids can enjoy?!

 What is Chai?